 - Make sure your child knows to keep items such as mobile phones, tablets, and smartwatches in a secure place when they are not at home.
 This will minimize the risk of loss or theft.

 - Social media platforms such as Facebook and YouTube have a minimum age limit of 13.
 This is in place for a reason, and you should make sure your children are observing it.
+Some platforms allow children to safely start using social media, such as Facebook Messenger Kids.

 - At this age, it is reasonable for you to have access to all your children’s login details and be able to check their online activities and what messages they are sending and receiving.